 Or are you looking for something to help increase your grip?

-When selecting a glove you need to ask yourself these questions and then begin looking for a glove that fits these requirements.
-Bowlers of different ages and ability will have different needs, which is why it is so important for the bowling glove to be selected for its need, not its physical appearance.
+When selecting a glove, you need to ask yourself these questions and then begin looking for a glove that fits these requirements.
+Bowlers of different ages and abilities will have different needs, which is why it is so important for the bowling glove to be selected for its need, not its physical appearance.